johndevs/gradle-vaadin-plugin/README.md

 * ``vaadin.gwt.style`` - Compilation style of the GWT compiler.
 Default is OBF.
 * ``vaadin.gwt.optimize`` - Optimization level of the GWT compiler.
 Default is 0.
 * ``vaadin.gwt.logLevel`` - The log level of the GWT compiler.
 Default is INFO.
+* ``vaadin.gwt.userAgent`` - The browsers you want to support.
+All browser are supported by default.
 * ``vaadin.devmode.noserver`` - Do not run the embedded Jetty server when running devmode.
 Default is false.
 * ``vaadin.devmode.superDevMode`` - Add support for super devmode